You're listening to Jason Lewis in for Rush Limbaugh.

 That's why it's bad.

-What else are you gonna do?
+What else are you going to do?

-Gotta go to the bank and borrow money.
+Got to go to the bank and borrow money.

-You know, if the lawyers really want to sue somebody, I think we should sue every single teacher in America for a dereliction of duty when it comes to the social science known as economics, because the vast majority of Americans apparently just don't get it.
+You know, if the lawyers really want to sue somebody, I think we should sue every single teacher in America for a dereliction of duty when it comes to the social science known as economics, because the vast majority of Americans, apparently, just don't get it.

 Demand is not going to do a thing for the economy.

-We're talking about right now the economy.
+We're talking about right now.

 I'm not saying it's good.